English Internship Opportunities

 • Museum Internships

 An internship at one of New York City’s many museums is a unique and rewarding experience that can complement academic coursework.
-Immersing students in a range of museum careers, these internships can prepare them for a future career at a museum or cultural institution, but it can also help them develop valuable skills that are more widely applicable such as research, administration, and teaching in a non-traditional setting.
+In addition to preparing students for potential future careers at museums or cultural institutions, an internship can also help students develop valuable skills in research, administration, and teaching in a non-traditional setting.

 • This year-long Fellowship is designed for advanced PhD candidates who are interested in exploring careers in higher education leadership.
 It offers opportunities to engage with strategic initiatives in graduate education within the Graduate School of Arts and Sciences and across the University.
 Fellows spearhead or advance strategic initiatives aimed at improving the graduate school experience on behalf of their peers in the GSAS student community.
 They benefit from rigorous, collegial mentoring while shadowing a senior member of the GSAS administration and work with many members of the GSAS staff, including the Dean.
 Fellows gain an insider's perspective on how a graduate school operates and contribute to the school's daily functions and long-term vision.
 Each Fellow's role is tailored to match the interests and skills of the Fellow with current GSAS initiatives.